 Instances of the class \texttt{Action} represent actions that may be taken by a process executing the code from a PE file.
 Actions are classified in 139~leaf \footnote{A \emph{leaf} class is one with no named subclasses except itself.} subclasses of \texttt{Action} that are aligned with \ac{MAEC}'s Malware actions vocabulary as described in Section~\ref{sec:standardization}.
 In order to aid generalization during classifier learning, we have added 17~categories of actions.
 Each category is represented by an intermediate class (e.g., \texttt{Process\allowbreak Handling}; see Figure~\ref{fig:ontology})~-- a direct subclass of \texttt{Action} and a direct superclass of the leaf \ac{MAEC}-based action classes falling into the category (e.g., \texttt{Create\allowbreak Process}, \texttt{Write\allowbreak To\allowbreak Process\allowbreak Memory}).
 All 17~intermediate classes together with the description of the category they represent are listed in Table~\ref{tab:actions}.

-Currently, each leaf action class has a prototypical instance, and all \verb+PEFile+ instances that may perform this action are connected to it by the \texttt{has\_\allowbreak action} object property.
+In the current version of our ontology, each leaf action class has a prototypical instance and all \verb+PEFile+ instances that may perform this action are connected to it by the \texttt{has\_\allowbreak action} object property.
 This connection is created by mapping imported functions from the \verb+imports+ property of samples in the \ac{EMBER} dataset to the corresponding \ac{MAEC} malware actions if possible.
-For example, when generating an ontological representation of a sample importing an API function that creates a process, a prototypical instance \texttt{create-process} of the \texttt{Create\allowbreak Process} class is linked to the sample's \texttt{PEFile} instance via the \texttt{has\_\allowbreak action} property.
-Of course, importing such an API function does not necessarily mean that it will actually be called (thus creating a process) when this sample is run.
-(But this is a limiting factor of static malware analysis and not of the designed ontology.
-Dynamic malware analysis would have to be used to make the data more precise.)
+For example, a \texttt{PEFile} instance representing a sample importing an API function that creates a process is connected to a prototypical instance \texttt{create-process} of the \texttt{Create\allowbreak Process} class via the \texttt{has\_\allowbreak action} property.
+Of course, the fact that a sample imports an API function does not necessarily mean that the function will be called when this sample is run.
+This, however, is a general limitation of static malware analysis and not of the designed ontology.
+Dynamic malware analysis would have to be used to make the data more precise.

-Alternatively, if dynamic tracing data from running samples in a sandboxed environment are available, every action actually performed by a sample could be represented by an individual, a non-prototypical instance of \texttt{Action}, classified in the appropriate leaf subclass and further characterized by additional properties, such as the parameters, the previously and the subsequently taken action, or the timestamp.
+Alternatively, if data from dynamic malware analysis is available, typically obtained by running the samples in a sandbox environment, actions actually performed by a sample could be represented by non-prototypical instances of \texttt{Action}, classified in the appropriate leaf subclass and further characterized by additional properties, such as the parameters, the previously and the subsequently taken action, or the timestamp.
 Extending our ontology to cover such dynamic data may be interesting for future work.